 Right to Object

-All individuals will have a legal right to opt out of marketing communications.
+All individuals have a legal right to opt out of marketing communications.
 If an individual does opt out you must withdraw them from that activity immediately.

 There are six allowable reasons for processing someone’s personal data.
 These are: